Hurricane Camille: Mississippi

 Camille had its most significant impacts near the coast.
-Large portions of U.S. 90 were damaged or blocked by sand and debris.
+Large portions of U.S. Highway 90 were damaged or blocked by sand and debris.
 At Pass Christian, the waves destroyed about 35% of the town's seawall.
 The Richelieu Manor Apartments were destroyed, killing eight people there; the apartments inspired an urban legend that 24 residents rode out the storm and held a hurricane party.
 The hurricane also destroyed the town's Trinity Episcopal church, originally built in 1849, which killed 15 of the 16 people who took shelter there.
 The Dixie White House, where President Woodrow Wilson and his family once stayed, was badly damaged, and subsequently torn down after the hurricane.
 Also in town, the hurricane destroyed a house designed by architect Frank Lloyd Wright.
 In Bay St. Louis, the hurricane destroyed a L&N railroad bridge.
 The port at Gulfport was largely destroyed, with only a portion of one wharf available for use after the hurricane.
 Also in Gulfport, the high waves beached a barge, leaving it on the median of U.S. 90, while also washing ashore three large cargo ships - the Alamo Victory, the Hulda, and the Silver Hawk.
 Of the three ships, only the Alamo Victory was refloated.
 The Memorial Hospital at Gulfport was damaged, forcing 729 patients to be evacuated.
 The Biloxi hospital was damaged, but remained operational.
-The Keesler AFB sustained about $4.8 million in damage.
-Due to power outages and roofing damage at five buildings, training was halted for 15 days.
+Keesler AFB sustained about $4.8 million in damage.
 Also in Biloxi, the hurricane destroyed the Episcopal Church of the Redeemer.
-In Long Beach, 36 buildings at the U.S. Naval Construction Center were destroyed, while hundreds of structures required new roofs, estimated at around 90% of the buildings at the complex.
+In Long Beach, 36 buildings at the U.S. Naval Construction Center were destroyed, while hundreds of structures required new roofs, estimated at 90% of the buildings at the complex.
 In Pascagoula, the hurricane washed ashore the SS Mormacsun.

-Though Camille weakened as it moved inland, Camille's winds continued to cause major damage.
+Though Camille weakened as it moved inland, its winds continued to cause major damage.
 A high school north of Waveland suffered roof and window damage and several mobile homes being used as temporary classrooms were destroyed.
-Pearl River County was hit hard by the storm, with total damage in the county exceeding $36 million.
 Every building on the campus of Pearl River Community College was damaged, one of them being totally destroyed.
 In Picayune, a high school was heavily damaged by a collapsed smokestack.
 In Poplarville, an estimated 90% of homes were damaged.
 Two schools in the city and a manufacturing plant were heavily damaged.
 A steel forestry service observation tower was uprooted by its foundation.
 The tung crop in the county was a near total loss.
 In Columbia, the storm caused extensive damage, unroofing buildings and knocking down large numbers of trees.
 Camille blew out storefront windows and damaged buildings in Simpson County, including the county courthouse.
 The storm passed over the Ross Barnett Reservoir, causing a pileup of 1 ft of water at the dam, leading to slight damage.